Premier League

 In the process of trying to prevent Beto's equaliser last weekend, Liverpool number two Giorgi Mamardashvili suffered a wound to the knee that required hospitalisation, and the Georgia international will now spend two to four weeks on the sidelines.

-As first-choice shot-stopper Alisson Becker is still on the mend too, number three Freddie Woodman is poised to make his full Premier League debut for Liverpool, and just his second start for the club after October's 3-0 EFL Cup loss to Crystal Palace.
+As first-choice shot-stopper Alisson Becker is not a guarantee either, number three Freddie Woodman is poised to make his full Premier League debut for Liverpool, and just his second start for the club after October's 3-0 EFL Cup loss to Crystal Palace.

-Wataru Endo (ankle), Hugo Ekitike (Achilles), Conor Bradley (knee) and Giovanni Leoni (ACL) are all long-term absentees, and it remains to be seen whether Joe Gomez's muscular problem lets up in time for Saturday too.
+Wataru Endo (ankle), Hugo Ekitike (Achilles), Conor Bradley (knee) and Giovanni Leoni (ACL) are all long-term absentees, but Joe Gomez has at least recovered from a muscle issue.

 Meanwhile, Crystal Palace duo Maxence Lacroix and Adam Wharton were both casualties of the trip to Fiorentina; the former shook off his knock to take part against West Ham, but the Liverpool-linked latter was absent from the derby with his adductor issue.